ScottKirvan/ScooterUtils/README.md

 This plugin is source code only - I'm not currently providing binaries.
 If you're looking for binaries for the Windows version, contact me and I'll try get you a build.
-If you need an older build or another platform, you're going to have to get in touch with someone that can help you (See the Support/Contacts section below).
+If you need an older build or another platform, I won't be able to build it for you, so you're going to have to get in touch with someone that can help you (See the Support/Contacts section below).

-The source requires Visual Studio (I used the free 2019 community version) and either an Unreal C++ code (rather than blueprint) project or the full Unreal Engine 4 source code from GitHub (just use the project-based approach, it's so easy).
+The source requires Visual Studio (I;ve used the free 2019 & 2022 community versionc) and either an Unreal C++ code (rather than blueprint) project or the full Unreal Engine 4 source code from GitHub (just use the project-based approach, it's so easy).